xelatihy/yocto-gl/docs/yocto_gl.md

 ~~~

 Generate a rectangular grid of usteps x vsteps uv values for parametric
 surface generation.
-Values cam wrap and have poles.
+Values cam wrap and have poles.points

 #### Function make_lines_uv()